GabrieleMaurina/pyssembly/README.md

 `;this is a comment`

 ##### Labels
-To label a line, to be used in a jmp statement, simply write a single word in the line.
+To label a line, to use it as destination in a jmp statement, simply write a single word in the line.
 For example:

 `this-is-a-label`